-Decluttering excuses allow us hold on to crap we don’t need.
+Decluttering excuses allow us hold on to stuff we don’t need.
 If you struggle to let go (and most of us do), you might find yourself using one or more of the following decluttering excuses.
-I’ve used them all and in talking with people over the years, I hear them come up a lot.
+I’ve used them all!
+Maybe you have too.

 1. I might need that someday.

 This is a lie I told myself over and over again.
 I still catch myself doing it.
 What I’ve realized though is that most of the time, just in case means never.
-While there will always be unique situations, this excuse (for the most part) is how we procrastinate letting go.
+This excuse (for the most part) is how we procrastinate letting go.

 If this is your favorite excuse, I recommend creating a just in case box.
 As you are decluttering and come across things you want to save just in case, put it in the box.
 When the box is full, seal it and hide it.
 Get it out of sight.
 Set a reminder to donate the box in 90 days.
-Chances are you won’t remember what’s inside, and you won’t think about it at all until you are reminded.
+Chances are you won’t miss it or remember what’s inside.

 2. I want my stuff to go to a good home.

-During most of my decluttering efforts, I didn’t struggle with this one.
-It wasn’t that I didn’t care about where my stuff went, I just knew that I could do more good in the world once all of the excess was gone.
+I struggled with this one at first but not for long.
+I just knew that I could do more good in the world once all of the excess was gone.
 I didn’t want to get hung up on where each thing went because I knew that would only delay the process.
 Find a place to sell or donate your things that is “good enough” and stop filling all the spaces after you let go.
 It’s the repetitive cycle of buy-declutter-buy-declutter that is depleting our resources and filling us with guilt for needlessly spending and searching for fulfillment in the wrong places.

 3. It’s not hurting anyone.